aakash-kumar87/Bunnings/README.md

 # Bunnings
-Overview of the framwork created.
+Overview of the framework created.
 * Selenium webdriver is used to create the framework.
 * Maven is used to list all the dependencies
 * TesNG Framework is used to run the Test scripts